-Following will explain the quality assurance method - HAWC will continue to utilize our internal quality control process of HQS audits, ensuring that a minimum amount of inspections are reviewed by a secondary staff member.
+Quality Assurance method: HAWC will continue to utilize our internal quality control process of HQS audits, ensuring that a minimum amount of inspections are reviewed by a secondary staff member.
 The agency will conduct quality control inspections utilizing 24 CFR 985.2(b) that determines the quality control sample size, whereas the PHA will perform quality control inspections to ensure housing quality.
 The sample selection will be drawn in an unbiased manner and reviewed by an agency supervisor or another qualified person other than the person who performed the original work.
 Sample pulls may occur monthly or quarterly and notices will be sent to the participants and landlords.
-If [Upload file] options- Display 'Attached for quality assurance method"